Table of Contents

 No data product strategy can succeed without stakeholder alignment.
 Yet in most enterprises, misalignment is the root cause of stalled delivery, duplicated work, and conflicting priorities.

 Without clearly defined roles and shared operating norms, cross-functional collaboration breaks down.
-A robust strategy begins by identifying and engaging the full spectrum of stakeholders:
+A robust strategy begins by identifying and engaging the full spectrum of stakeholders, often formalized through a data governance committee that sets enterprise-wide standards, reviews cross-domain prioritization, and resolves conflicts between domain teams and central governance.

 -